jamesgraham0/Spotify-Votes-Mobile/README.md

 - ✅ Add votes to every track
 - ✅ Only allow room host to play and pause music
 - ✅ When a track is added to the queue, show a small popup over the queue tab indicating that the track has been added.
-- 🛑 Add haptic feedback for button presses
+- ✅ Add haptic feedback for button presses
+- ✅ Set any track being searched for that's currently in the queue to have a blurred front with text saying "Track already in queue"
+- ✅ For users without Spotify Premium, restrict them from creating rooms (only joining), and searching for tracks (only voting on the queue)
 - 🛑 Pause the timer when the track is paused.
-Otherwise remove the pause feature alltogether.
+Otherwise remove the pause feature altogether.
 - 🛑 Add a countdown timer in the queue screen.
 - 🛑 Only allow a single vote to every track (see below)
 - 🛑 Allow the host to remove tracks from the queue
 - 🛑 Display number of users in each room both in the list of joinable rooms, and in room
 - 🛑 Add small photo on the queue card of who chose the track (or name)
 - 🛑 List of user names in a room once in the room
-- 🛑 Set any track being searched for that's currently in the queue to have a blurred front with text saying "Track already in queue"
 <!-- Progress bar for track (removed) -->

 **ANIMATION**